habedi/zig-dbc/README.md

 You can find the API documentation for the latest release of Zig-DbC [here](https://habedi.github.io/zig-dbc/).

-Alternatively, you can use the `make docs` command to generate the documentation for the current version of Zig-DbC from the source code.
+Alternatively, you can use the `make docs` command to generate the documentation for the current version of Zig-DbC.
-This will generate HTML documentation in the `docs/api` directory, which you can serve locally with `make serve-docs` and view in your web browser at [http://localhost:8000](http://localhost:8000).
+This will generate HTML documentation in the `docs/api` directory, which you can serve locally with `make serve-docs` and view in a web browser.

 ### Examples

-Check out the [examples](examples/) directory for examples of how Zig-DbC can be used to build a variety of CLI applications.
+Check out the [examples](examples/) directory for example usages of Zig-DbC.

 ---